31 December, 2016

 Photographic Cards

-I'll be exploring the possibility of selling my handmade items at other markets this year.
-The markets in the Blue Mountains have become very slow as a result of a drop in tourism to the area.
+I'll be exploring the possibility of selling my handmade items elsewhere this year.
+The markets in Leura have become very slow as a result of a drop in tourism to the area.
 People are also preferring to buy mass-produced items at chain stores at unprecedented rates.
-Economically, confidence also seems to be down at present.
-It is quite expensive to attend markets out-of-area due to the expense of the travel and stall costs.
-I do need to give it a try though because I'm just wasting my time and money as a stallholder in the Blue Mountains these days.
+The decline in arts and crafts is difficult to witness.
+I may need to prioritise my online store even though selling online can be challenging and time-consuming. - Mel